muarshad01/Quran_Progress/09_surah_taubah.md

 * 99 Some of them true believers
 * 100 The reward of the Ansars and Muhájjirín
 * 101 The desert Arabs and some of the people of Madína reproved
-* 102-105 The penitent confessors in Madína are pardoned
+* 102-105 The `penitent confessors` in Madína are pardoned
-* 106 Others await God's decision in their case 107-110 Denunciation against those who built a Masjid in opposition to Muhammad and his faithful ones 111-112 True believers are sold to God
+* 106 Others await God's decision in their case 107-110 `Denunciation` against those who built a Masjid in opposition to Muhammad and his faithful ones
+  * ---
+111-112 True believers are sold to God
 113 Muslims not to pray for idolatrous relatives
 114 Why Abraham prayed for his idolatrous parents